ceumicrodata/mETL/README.md

 - **resource**: Path of the XLS file, which can even be a URL.
 - **encoding**: Coding of the XLS file.
 By default we expect `UTF-8`.
 - **sheetName**: Name or number of the sheet of the XLS file.
+- **mergeSheets**: Merge all sheets.
+Define the sheetName not necessary if the value is 'true'.
+By default not merging will happen.

 Example of an XLS configuration: